-The bankruptcy of WeWork, a global provider of coworking spaces, raises questions about the future of collaborative workspaces.
-However, experts say that this does not necessarily mean co-working spaces are diminishing.
+How can organizations reinspire their workforce after years of disruption?
+How can generative technologies add value to the human experience of work?
+How can leaders better connect the "how" and "where" of work, to the "why" of work?
+WeWork bankruptcy does not mean it is an end to co-working mean co-working spaces are diminishing.
 Once worth \$47 Billion, on 6th November 2023, WeWork filed for Chapter 11 in New Jersey, US and its value dropped to less than \$50 Million.
 Experts say that WeWork's failings were mostly due to their business model.
 WeWork was holding almost \$19 Billion in debt to support 777 locations in 39 countries, and the majority of them were on long-term leases.
 After the pandemic, most of their clients cancelled their memberships and this cut off funds WeWork required to pay lease payments.
 Despite WeWork's downfall, a Colorado-based CEO and founder of a remote-job service FlexJobs, Sara Sutton, says that the normalization of coworking as a way to work has set up shared office arrangements to be more relevant than ever.
 Sutton explains that coworking spaces were traditionally popular with freelancers and small start-ups who work remotely.
 While those groups exist, coworking businesses are seeing more demand from organizations that are downsizing or eliminating their permanent real estate footprints due to the remote work revolution (Lindzon, 2023).